2degrees/hubspot-connection/docs/source/index.rst

 For questions directly related to *hubspot-connection*, please use our `2degrees-floss mailing list <http://groups.google.com/group/2degrees-floss/>`_.

-Please go to `our development site on GitHub
+Please go to `our development site at GitHub
 <https://github.com/2degrees/hubspot-connection/>`_ to get the
 latest code, create pull requests and raise `issues
 <https://github.com/2degrees/hubspot-connection/issues/>`_.